Semantic search for 100M+ galaxy images using AI-generated captions: Introduction

 \section{Introduction}

-Recent advances in AI capabilities have prompted visions of ``a country of geniuses in a datacenter'', highly capable AI agents available on demand to accelerate scientific discovery \citep{amodei2024machines}.
+Recent advances in AI capabilities have prompted visions of ``a country of geniuses in a datacenter'', highly capable AI agents available on demand to accelerate scientific discovery~\citep{amodei2024machines}.
 In astrophysics, where telescopes will generate billions of galaxy images that far exceed human capacity for manual inspection, deploying such AI agents at scale presents an opportunity to analyze vast astronomical datasets.
+Here, we take a step toward this vision by using Vision-Language Models (VLMs) to describe galaxy images in natural language.

+VLMs, including systems such as GPT~\citep{gpt4osystemcard} and Gemini~\citep{comanici2025gemini25pushingfrontier}, are neural networks trained to connect visual inputs with language, enabling tasks such as image captioning and visual question answering.
+At a high level, many modern VLMs are built by coupling a vision encoder to a language model, then training the system on large collections of paired images and text.
+In this work, we use VLMs as scalable annotators to generate descriptions of galaxy images.
+These descriptions serve as training data for AION-Search, a CLIP-based~\citep{clip} semantic search engine.

-Here, we take a step towards this vision by using Vision-Language Models (VLMs) as image annotators.
-We investigate whether VLMs can generate informative descriptions of galaxy images, then use this capability to train AION-Search, a CLIP-based search engine on these generated captions.
-PAPERCLIP pioneered astronomical text-image retrieval using $\sim$4,000 abstracts and associated observations for Hubble Space Telescope observing proposals, though the approach faced inherent limitations from misaligned text-image pairs, where one text can map to multiple images or contain irrelevant information~\citep{mishra-sharma2024paperclip}.
+PAPERCLIP~\citep{mishra-sharma2024paperclip} pioneered astronomical text-image retrieval using $\sim$4,000 abstracts and associated observations for Hubble Space Telescope observing proposals.
+However, their approach was limited to a corpus of abstracts and misaligned text-image pairs, where one text can map to multiple images or contain irrelevant information.
 With VLM annotators, we can overcome these constraints by generating specific descriptions for each image, enabling semantic search for any telescope at scale.
-The Legacy Survey~\citep{legacy} and Hyper Suprime-Cam (HSC)~\citep{hsc} are wide-field imaging surveys that have collectively imaged hundreds of millions of galaxies.
-While these datasets are a valuable resource for studying galaxy evolution and cosmology, finding specific phenomena of interest, such as gravitational lenses or specific galaxy morphologies, remains challenging due to the sheer data volume.
+As wide-field imaging surveys collectively image hundreds of millions of galaxies, finding specific phenomena of interest remains challenging due to the sheer data volume.
+This challenge will only grow with upcoming surveys such as Euclid~\citep{euclidredbook} and LSST~\citep{lsst}.
+We demonstrate our approach on the Legacy Survey~\citep{legacy} and Hyper Suprime-Cam (HSC;~\citealt{hsc}), but the method generalizes to any imaging survey.